Blog

 - HTTP Response Splitting

-It’s important to be able to identify each and every vulnerability that may be present in your code, and static analyzers — like Klocwork — are the most effective tools to identify and fix software security vulnerabilities.
+It’s important to be able to identify each and every vulnerability that may be present in your code, and static analyzers — like Perforce Klocwork — are the most effective tools to identify and fix software security vulnerabilities.

 📕 Related White Paper: Top 10 Embedded Software Cybersecurity Vulnerabilities

-Back to topHow to Fix Common Vulnerabilities and Exposures?
+Back to topHow to Fix Common Vulnerabilities and Exposures

 - Establish software design requirements, which include defining and enforcing secure coding principles.
 This helps to inform how to effectively write, test, inspect, analyze, and demonstrate your code.